 What are the most important considerations in making admission decisions?

-We do not attach decisive importance to any one factor but instead weigh all five sources of information that are required for the application: the writing sample, letters of recommendation, GRE scores, grades in courses (particularly grades in philosophy courses), and statement of purpose.
-A weakness in one area can be counter-balanced by strength in another: modest GRE scores can be made up for by a fine piece of writing, an ill-chosen writing sample by strong letters and GRE scores or grades.
+We do not attach decisive importance to any one factor but instead weigh all four sources of information that are required for the application: the writing sample, letters of recommendation, grades in courses (particularly grades in philosophy courses), and statement of purpose.
+A weakness in one area can be counter-balanced by strength in another.
 We are trying to form an estimate of how you will do in a demanding graduate philosophy program, and we look at all the evidence available.
 We are also looking for evidence that you have a deep and genuine interest in doing philosophy; you are unlikely to have the motivation and commitment to carry you through the difficulties of pursuing a philosophical career unless you have such an interest.

-What GRE scores and grade point averages are you looking for, and what is your acceptance rate?
+What grade point averages are you looking for, and what is your acceptance rate?

-In recent years, the average GRE percentiles (not raw scores) and GPA's of those offered admission have been as follows: verbal GRE, 93.5; quantitative GRE, 71.1; analytic GRE, 83.0; undergraduate GPA, 3.81.
+In recent years, the average GPA's of those offered admission have been as follows: undergraduate GPA, 3.81.
 The program is highly selective in terms of its applicant to acceptance ratio.
 All offers of admission come with full financial support consisting of tuition remission, health insurance, and a stipend unless the applicant can provide evidence of sufficient external support to complete the Ph.D. degree.

 Do you favor applicants with an M.A. degree over those with only a B.A.?